QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 - lopsided U-shape

 Each of the configuration categories contain several thousand probe field configurations, accessable by two keys, while some of the categories only require the first key.
-The first key contains the number of probes in x and y direction, while the probes in x-direction have to be less or equal the number of probes in y-direction (e.g. "6_11" for a probe field with 6x11 probes).
+The first key contains the number of probes in x and y direction, while the number of probes in x-direction has to be less or equal to the number of probes in y-direction (e.g. "6_11" for a probe field with 6x11 probes).
 The second key is used to define the special shapes like zoned rectangles.
 For details on how to define the second key, please see the publication linked above.

 #### Thermal borehole resistance